 Helpers are required to live in employers’ homes

 Hong Kong laws require domestic workers to live in the homes of employers who signed their employment contracts.
 That means they are more prone to abuse.
 For example, being at home all the time means domestic workers can easily get disrupted during their rest or personal time by an unreasonable request by an employer to cook a meal or tend to a sick child.
 Not only that, but many helpers have also complained about inadequate facilities to rest or space for privacy inside their employers’ tiny apartments.

 A lot of employers of foreign domestic helpers in Hong Kong spend their holidays abroad.
 Since the coronavirus issue broke out, there were reports on domestic helpers getting infected by their employers who have arrived from a foreign trip.
 Without any other option but to stay in their employers’ homes, domestic workers are often at the mercy of the virus, which might have penetrated already within domestic premises.

 Employers disallow helpers to go out

 For fear of being in contact with another infected person outside, employers sometimes forbid their helpers to spend their days off outside.
-In a normal circumstance, this is a breach of labor laws, and the employer could be subject to a complaint.
-But under this extraordinary situation, helpers themselves find their employer’s homes as a safer refuge, even if it means forgoing the day the look forward to meeting friends, sending money to family, or serving their church communities.
+In normal circumstances, this is a breach of labor laws, and the employer could be subject to a complaint.
+But under this extraordinary situation, helpers themselves find their employer’s homes as a safer refuge, even if it means forgoing the day they look forward to meeting friends, sending money to family, or serving their church communities.